bounswe/2021SpringGroup8/backend/Readme.md

 # Requirements
-Requirements can be found in /requirements.txt !
+Required libraries can be found in /requirements.txt !

 Run:
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
+python3 server.py
 ```

 ## Server
 Implemented with python internal http request handlers!
-No need any installation.
+No need for specific installation.

 ## Database
 Used mongoDB framework!
-Database is online and therer is no need any installation.
+Database is online and there is no need for specific installation.

 ## Folder Hierarchy
   ### todo